Rouhollah/ng-truncate-link/README.md

 - ng-truncate-link: name of directive.
 - link: put your address here. **NOTE: If you do not define this feature, the text input, will look like a plain text, not a link**.
 - number: With this attribute, you can specify how many characters are displayed.
-- text: your text must be here. static or dynamic. **NOTE:put your plain text in single quote**
+- text: your text must be here. static or dynamic. **NOTE:put your plain text in single quote**.see the syntax.
-- more: this is a text that you want are displayed when the text has truncated.
+- more: This is the word you want to display after shortening the text.
 - less: This text is displayed before the main text is shortened.
 - class: use this attribute to set class(es).
 - target: use this element, such as the `<a>` tag.